satishautade/cbus-code-challenge/README.md

 # Solution:

 Given the limited time for the challenge, I focused on developing a few tests but implementing a feature rich test framework that lays strong foundations.
 This framework would make automating the remaining test scenarios pretty straight-forward.
-All we need to do it to follow the patterns and guidance available in the existing tests.
+All we need to do is to follow the patterns and guidance available in the existing tests.

 ## Tools Used: